 - Waldman SA, et al. Acne.
 In: Pharmacology and Therapeutics: Principles to Practice.
 1st ed.
 Philadelphia, Pa.: Saunders Elsevier, 2009.

 - Titus S, et al. Diagnosis and treatment of acne.
 American Family Physician.
 2012;86:734.

 - Sakamoto FH, et al. Photodynamic therapy for acne vulgaris: A critical review from the basics to clinical practice.
 Journal of the American Academy of Dermatology.
 2010;63:183.

-- Acne: Diagnosis, treatment and outcome.
-American Academy of Dermatology. http://www.aad.org/skin-conditions/dermatology-a-to-z/acne/diagnosis-treatment.
-Accessed June 22, 2012.
+- Acne: Diagnosis, treatment, and outcome.
+American Academy of Dermatology. https://www.aad.org/dermatology-a-to-z/diseases-and-treatments/a---d/acne/diagnosis-treatment.
+Accessed June 1, 2015.